Ultimate Hamilton Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-Cash-on-cash return is a way to estimate the value of an investment venture.
-Divide the Net Operating Income (NOI) by the total amount of cash used.
-The result is a percentage.
-High cash-on-cash return shows that you will get back your investment faster and the investment will have a higher return.
-Financed investments will have a stronger cash-on-cash return because you’re utilizing less of your funds.
+A short-term rental's cash-on-cash return can tell you if the venture is a good use of your own funds.
+You can compute the cash-on-cash return by taking your Net Operating Income (NOI) and dividing it by your cash being invested.
+The return is a percentage.
+High cash-on-cash return indicates that you will get back your money faster and the investment will earn more profit.
+Financed projects will have a stronger cash-on-cash return because you're using less of your funds.

 Average Short-Term Rental Capitalization (Cap) Rates